 The Reticular Activating System is a fancy word that describes the bundle of nerves located within our brain which filters out unnecessary information so that only the important data gets through.
 Your RAS is the reason why you can tune out the constant background hum of a noisy café but instantly snap if you hear someone call out your name, or when you learn a new word and begin to hear it ‘everywhere.’

 Forleo clarifies: “The act of clearly defining your dream will tell your brain that this thing is now valuable and should take priority.
 You’ll recruit your RAS to help you bring this dream to life.
 Your RAS will begin scanning your environment for any and all opportunities, people, and information related to what you’ve declared a significant goal.
 It’ll begin processing, culling ideas, and directing you to pay attention to solutions you need, whether you’re fully aware of it or not.”

 Start Before You’re Ready

-Forleo writes: “The growth zone is a magical, albeit scary-ass place.
+Forleo explains: “The growth zone is a magical, albeit scary-ass place.
 But it was the only place I could learn how to be a boss, how to delegate, and how to grow my business beyond myself.
 Entering the growth zone meant things would be uncertain.
 I’d feel uncomfortable.
 I would also likely fall flat on my face.
 A lot.”

-She further explains:
+She further adds: